ElliotByrne/vite-react-ts-client-setup-wizard/README.md

 5. I was planning to include sorting functionality to each column but didn't manage to in time.

+6. Some nicely handled errors would have been nice.
+I would have had the errors pop up in a Toast component.

+For the ExpressJS repo, here's some things I planned on doing but didn't get round to.

-6. For the ExpressJS repo, I should have done this using TypeScript.
+1. I should have done this using TypeScript.
 Although I hope the front-end code shows that I am proficient in using TS.
-Also, I was hoping to include server side validation but I didn't have the time.
+2. Also, I was hoping to include server side validation but I didn't have time.
+3. Some further error handling on the server side would have been nice.